m3fawner/bookmarklets/README.md

 ## treasury direct password
 This was another "I was irked" bookmarklet.
-Treasury direct uses some pretty asinine security theater with their "virtual keyboard" which makes you click each letter of your password...but the password is just a `<input type="password" disabled>` element.
+Treasury direct uses some pretty asinine security theater with their "virtual keyboard" which makes you click each letter of your password...but the password is just a `<input type="password" readOnly>` element.
 Of course, when you put blockers in the way of developers they find a way around them.
 Or as the Gov. of Missouri likes to call it, [hacking](https://www.washingtonpost.com/politics/2021/10/14/newspaper-informed-missouri-about-website-flaw-governor-accused-it-hacking/)!